 In fact, most establishments that are geared towards drawing tourists, including restaurants, natural attractions

 and souvenir stores, usually quote there prices both in US Dollars as well as Jamaican Dollars.

 In local establishments, such as the supermarkets and corner shops, they mainly price their goods and services in Jamaican Dollars.
 However, from personal experience, living in Montego Bay

-for a number of years, I’ve realised that most businesses are willing to take US Dollars when offered.
+for a number of years, I’ve realized that most businesses are willing to take US Dollars when offered.